 to strengthen her leadership skills and business acumen and also founded an advisory company (Dreammaster) where she specialized in Aboriginal service agencies, partnering to strengthen governance, leadership and providing culturally safe and relevant services.Deana was recognized nationally in 2013 as the recipient of the Canadian Association of Social Work “Distinguished Service Award” for outstanding contribution as a social work professional.
 Deana believes that identifying and building on strengths and inviting people to lead from where there they stand contribute to healthy vibrant outcomes in all situations.

-Deana is most passionate about partnering with her husband and their beautiful children to make
+Deana is most passionate about partnering with her husband and other committed citizens to make

 a difference in the lives of others.

 An East Vancouver native, Ed began his 28 year career in professional sports with the BC Lions back in 1980.
 After the Grey Cup win in 1985, Ed moved into hockey as the Equipment Assistant with the Vancouver Canucks for six years and then moved to the Ottawa Senators for their inaugural year as the Head Equipment Manager where he contributed in this role for over 10 years.